LEARN, LEAD, AND SERVE

 Shepherd’s Student Affairs Division supports a wide variety of leadership development opportunities designed to foster and empower leaders including

-- An Annual Student Leadership Conference (The next one will be held in the Fall of 2016, so stay tuned for details!)
+- An Annual Student Leadership Conference (The next one will be held on Saturday, Sept.
+16, 2017.)

 - Shepherd’s Leadership Certificate Program